Are you sitting at a desk right now?

 There's no getting around sitting at your desk for about 8 hours every day, we understand.

 Sitting with proper posture is the first step in keeping your back healthy while you're at work.
+There are other factors such as weight can cause back pain.

 The six exercises above will help you improve your posture, and they will help strengthen your back as well.